Ahmad Sanjar: Early years

-Sanjar was born in ca. 1086 in Sinjar, a town situated in northwestern Iraq.
+Sanjar was born on 6 November 1086 in Sinjar, a town situated in Upper Mesopotamia.
 Although primary sources state that he was named after his birthplace (Rāvandi, p.
 185; Ebn al-Jawzi, XVIII, p.
 161) Bosworth notes Sanjar is a Turkic name, denoting "he who pierces", "he who thrusts".
 He was a son of Malik Shah I and participated in wars of succession against his three brothers and a nephew, namely Mahmud I, Barkiyaruq, Malik Shah II and Muhammad I. In 1096, he was given the province of Khorasan to govern under his brother Muhammad I. Over the next several years Ahmad Sanjar became the ruler of most of Iran with his capital at Nishapur.